fleschutz/my-settings/README.md

 🔧 Installation
 ----------------
-* With Git installed: ´git clone https://github.com/fleschutz/my-settings´ this repository into the home folder.
+* With Git installed: `git clone https://github.com/fleschutz/my-settings` this repository into the home folder.
 * Otherwise: download and extract this repository into the home folder.

 💻 Desktop Setup